Disapproved Title Matter definition

 Examples of Disapproved Title Matter in a sentence

-• If Buyer timely delivers a Title Objection Notice indicating a Disapproved Title Matter, then Sellers shall have two (2) Business Days after receipt of such Title Objection Notice to elect to notify Buyer in writing (a “Title Response Notice”) that Sellers either (a) will remove such Disapproved Title Matter from title to the Real Property on or before the Closing, or (b) will not cause such Disapproved Title Matter to be removed from title to the Real Property.
+• If Buyer timely delivers a Title Notice indicating a Disapproved Title Matter, then Seller shall have one (1) Business Day after receipt of such Title Notice to elect to notify Buyer in writing (a “Title Response Notice”) that Seller either (a) will in good faith attempt to remove such Disapproved Title Matter from title to the Property on or before the Closing, or (b) elects not to cause such Disapproved Title Matter to be removed from title to the Property.

 • If Seller agrees in writing to cure a Disapproved Title Matter prior to Closing but thereafter subsequently fails to do so, Seller shall be in material default hereunder and Purchaser shall be permitted to pursue the remedies provided in Section 13.2 hereof, subject to any notice and cure provisions relating thereto.